 But they made certain of a seventh year in the PL when Hugo Rodallega headed home Maynor Figueroa's cross 12 minutes from time at the Britannia Stadium.

-McArthur looked on from the substitute's bench and found it to be a nerve-wracking experience.
+McArthur looked on from the substitute's bench and found it to be a nerve-racking experience.

-"I didn't play that game but it was one of the most exciting games I've ever watched, certainly one of the most nerve-wracking," the midfielder said.
+"I didn't play that game but it was one of the most exciting games I've ever watched, certainly one of the most nerve-racking," the midfielder said.